Woman looks ahead

 Course Name

-A general survey course covering the role of the public sector manager in modern American society.
-This course explores current issues and leading concepts in nonprofit management.
+A general survey course covering the role of the public sector manager in American society today.
+Studies current issues and leading concepts in the field of non-profit management.

-An examination of influences affecting urban politics.
-This course covers elements of the community that impact the decision-making process, i.e., employee groups, labor influences, community groups, media, and other special interests.
-Additionally, you’ll explore the relationships between intergovernmental agencies.
+An examination of influences affecting decisions in the urban political arena.
+Covers segments of the community that impact the decision-making process (i.e., employee groups, labor influences, community groups, media and other special interests).
+Examines the relationship between intergovernmental agencies.

-This course studies the crucial aspects of personnel management in government, including civil service procedures, affirmative action, employee motivation, and organizational development.
+An examination of the important aspects of personnel management in government, including civil service procedures, affirmative action, employee motivation and organizational development.

-A practical study of graphical methods and statistical procedures used in presenting, interpreting, and solving problems in the public administration field.
+A practical study of graphical methods and statistical procedures specifically aimed at presenting, interpreting and solving problems related to public administration.

-This course studies the historical development of urban planning concepts, general plans, practices, and their elements in the urban community.
-You’ll also examine the use of technology in the modern planning process.
+An examination of historical development of urban planning practices and concepts, general plans and their elements in the urban community.
+Also discusses the use of technology in planning.
+Students must complete a minimum of five Public Administration courses prior to taking this course.

-A survey of current governmental fiscal management techniques and issues.
-This course examines the financial and technical assistance presented to quasi-governmental and nonprofit management organizations.
+An exploration of current governmental fiscal management techniques and issues.
+Examines various types of financial and technical assistance to quasi-governmental and non-profit management organizations.

 * You must complete five Public Administration courses — minimum — before taking this course.